Buying Central Air Conditioning

 Over the last decade HVAC technology has increased tremendously, partially in response to the call for reduced greenhouse gases, but also in an attempt to keep utility bills lower.
 Contractors and consumers alike have paid a great bit of attention to high efficiency air conditioning and heating systems according to their SEER rating.
 SEER stands for season energy efficiency ratio.
 The higher the SEER rating, the more efficient the air conditioning system is.

 The question is, however, is a system with a higher SEER number better for your home?
 The answer is maybe.
 What is more important is matching the system to the size of your home.
 Systems that are inefficiently sized for the square footage of your home, whether too big or too small, will turn on and off too frequently, in the case of larger systems, or run all the time if the system isn’t large enough to accommodate the entire building square footage.
+There are many resources to check for air conditioner reviews that will help you make a decision for making an informed purchase of a new air conditioner system.

 Today’s central air conditioning systems are sold with SEER ratings that range from 13 to 25 with the latter number designating a more energy efficient system.
 In addition, regulations going into effect in 2015 will base SEER ratings upon the climate on which you live, which will further confuse consumers.